larahstow/Numark-Mixtrack-Quad-4-Deck-mapping-for-Mixxx-2.3.3/README.md

 -  Pressing shift + turning FXF knobs now mix the dry / wet level of the FX123 unit
 -  Pressing shift + keylock now enables / disables keylock
 -  Pressing shift + Range now scales the range of the pitch slider
--  Pressing left shift + right shift now enables / disables AutoDJ (option, preference, autoDJ, add random tracks)
+-  Pressing left shift + right shift now enables / disables AutoDJ (option, preference, AutoDJ, add random tracks)
 -  AutoDJ now auto enabled with nice slow fade in when Mixxx starts so you can start Mixxx and walk away
 -  Soft takeover added to all sliders and knobs, so there is no more extreme jumps in volumes or filters etc
 -  Jogwheel direction when not in scratch mode was wrong now fixed